thmosqueiro/ENose-Decorr_Humdt_Temp/README.md

 If you find this useful, please star this repository and/or cite our paper:

 Ramon Huerta, Thiago Mosqueiro, Jordi Fonollosa, Nikolai Rulkov, Irene Rodriguez-Lujan.
 Online Decorrelation of Humidity and Temperature in Chemical Sensors for Continuous Monitoring.
 Chemometrics and Intelligent Laboratory Systems 2016.
+[Available online](https://www.researchgate.net/publication/305385157_Online_decorrelation_of_humidity_and_temperature_in_chemical_sensors_for_continuous_monitoring).

 Co-authors